A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What is Medicare Part D?

 Original Medicare does not cover outpatient prescription drugs.
 But Medicare beneficiaries can get prescription drug coverage through Medicaid or an employer-sponsored plan (offered by a current or former employer).
 For people who don’t have access to either of those, a Medicare Part D prescription drug plan is available to provide prescription drug coverage to Medicare beneficiaries.
-Medicare Part D prescription drug coverage can be obtained as a stand-alone prescription drug plan or integrated with a Medicare Advantage plan (89% of Medicare Advantage plans provide Medicare Part D prescription drug coverage).3
+Medicare Part D prescription drug coverage can be obtained as a stand-alone prescription drug plan or integrated with a Medicare Advantage plan.

-As of mid-2023, there were 273,387 Kansas Medicare beneficiaries with coverage under stand-alone Medicare Part D prescription drug plans.1 Another 166,408 Kansas Medicare beneficiaries had Medicare Part D prescription drug coverage integrated with a Medicare Advantage plan at that point.1 Although overall Medicare enrollment in Kansas has been increasing, Medicare Advantage enrollment has been increasing faster — in keeping with nationwide trends.9
+As of August 2024, there were 282,599 Kansas Medicare beneficiaries with coverage under stand-alone Medicare Part D prescription drug plans.1 Another 182,944 Kansas Medicare beneficiaries had Medicare Part D prescription drug coverage integrated with a Medicare Advantage plan.1

-For 2023 coverage, there are 23 stand-alone Medicare Part D prescription drug plans available in Kansas, with monthly premiums starting at $2.80 per month.14
+For 2025 coverage, there are 17 stand-alone Medicare Part D prescription drug plans available in Kansas, with monthly premiums starting at $0 per month.10

 Medicare Part D prescription drug enrollment is available during the Medicare Annual Enrollment Period each fall, from October 15 to December 7.
 You can change your plan multiple times during that period; the last plan change you make will take effect January 1 of the coming year.